collectiveaccess/ProvidenceDocs/_source/media/media_watermarking.rst

 Configuration
 -------------

 Once you have your watermark image ready, the next step is to configure CollectiveAccess to use it.
-To do so you must media the media_processing.conf configuration file in app/conf.
+To do so you must edit the media_processing.conf configuration file in app/conf.

 You can add watermarking to specific derivatives (or "versions" as they are referred to in the configuration file) by adding a WATERMARK rule to their processing rules.